 PO Box 6806

-If you wish to resolve your complaint via ADR then we will consider any request to use one of the approved bodies listed.
-Alternative arrangements also exist to deal with unresolved complaints about legal services should both you and our Firm wish to use such schemes.
-The Chartered Trading Standards Institute have approved a number of Alternative Dispute Resolution (ADR) entities and these are listed on their website at: webgate.ec.europa.eu
+If you wish to resolve your complaint via alternative dispute resolution, then we will consider any request to use such schemes.
+Alternative dispute resolution bodies exist which are competent to deal with complaints about legal services, such as Small Claims Mediation, should both you and we agree to use such a scheme.

 General Data Protection Regulation

-Third parties are defined as ‘persons, including solicitors, who are not clients of the Firm’.
-Each third party complaint received will be individually reviewed and appropriately responded to.
-When dealing with third parties, our duty of confidentiality to our clients will remain of the utmost importance.
+When dealing with non-clients, our duty of confidentiality to our clients will remain of the utmost importance.

 Solicitors Regulation Authority